This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Histology and / or immunochemistry are needed for diagnosis.

-25% of western populations have evidence for familial disease with predominantly autosomal dominant inheritance.
-Familial disease should be suspected when there is a family history of premature cardiac death or conduction system disease or skeletal myopathy 1.
+25% of Western populations have evidence for familial disease with predominantly autosomal dominant inheritance.
+Familial disease should be suspected when there is a family history of premature cardiac death, conduction system disease or skeletal myopathy 1.

 Pointers in examination:

-- Family history of heart failure, sudden death, conduction disorders, atrial fibrillation, pacemakers etc, Stroke (embolus from dilated cardiac chambers), muscular dystrophy in the family (problems with getting up from chair, lifting arms above head, mobility etc
+- Family history of heart failure, sudden death, conduction disorders, atrial fibrillation, pacemakers, stroke (embolus from dilated cardiac chambers), muscular dystrophy in the family (problems with getting up from chair, lifting arms above head, mobility etc.

-- The genetic differential diagnosis of DCM is wide and there are more than 20 gene candidate for which testing is available.
-Thus, genetic testing for DCM is not a first tier test.
+- The genetic differential diagnosis of DCM is wide and there are more than 20 gene candidates for which testing is available.
+Thus, genetic testing, unless via a gene panel, is not a first tier test.

-- If CK is elevated (do total CK and isoenzyme CK-MB) or the neurological exam is abnormal consider neurology consult to find cause of the combined skeletal and cardiac myopathy (eg Becker/Duchenne, Emory Dreifuss syndrome etc).
+- If CK is elevated (do total CK and isoenzyme CK-MB) or the neurological exam is abnormal consider neurology consult to find cause of the combined skeletal and cardiac myopathy (eg Becker/Duchenne, Emory Dreifuss syndrome, end-stage Infantile Pompe disease).

 Hypertrophic Cardiomyopathy (HCM)